trestrantham/quantconnect-filesync/README.md

 # QuantConnect File Sync

 ## WARNING: This is very early beta software and makes no guarantees about any usage details below.
-Make sure your files are backed up before running quantconnect-sync as it will overwrite both local files and QuantConnect project files.
+Make sure your files are backed up before running quantconnect-filesync as it will overwrite both local files and QuantConnect project files.
 Use at your own risk.

 ## Installation